 A: Job searching can feel like a full-time job itself, and you may wonder if devoting time to a volunteer project might delay your search.
 Getting out of the house is also a good thing, and committing to a volunteer role is a great way to do so.
 Consider that you’ll also be marketing yourself at the same time.
 Your friend is right!
 Volunteering definitely builds your resume, and influences your job hunt and career in other ways.

 Volunteering allows you to contribute your skills and time to a cause where you can make a positive influence, and also enhance your career.
-According to LinkedIn for Volunteers a survey of LinkedIn members say:
+According to a survey of LinkedIn members:

 Think about it – in an interview, when asked what you’ve been doing since leaving your last role, you can discuss how you used your planning and project management experience to raise money for your local arts center through fundraising efforts.
 Or, you could detail how you utilized your budgeting and P&L skills to help a struggling senior center towards a more solid financial plan.
 Using your career experiences in a volunteer role helps you keep your skills sharp while you’re on the job hunt – and tells a potential employer that you weren’t content to sit back and collect unemployment – you got out there and DID something with your time!

 ♦ Shows you are active while in between jobs – taking initiative to enhance and expand your knowledge, while keeping current and involved.

 ♦ Offers your skills to a cause that you feel passionate about.
 This will not only help you do something good, but can also make you feel useful and productive, boosting your self-confidence – a must-have in the job hunt!

 ♦ Improves your job search!
 Being a volunteer builds your:

 Volunteering adds skills and experience to your resume.
 It can also help fill employment gaps in your career, because volunteering is experience that hiring managers take into account.
 Not everyone puts volunteer details on their resume – you should!
 It will help you stand out.